jltml/vaccine-spotter-cli/README.md

 **For the Cub script or for development:**
 0. `cd` to a folder where you'd like to download this
-1. Clone this repo with `git clone https://github.com/jltml/covid-vaccine-finders.git`
+1. Clone this repo with `git clone https://github.com/jltml/vaccine-finder.git`
-2. Do `cd covid-vaccine-finders` to go to the project's folder
+2. Do `cd vaccine-finder` to go to the project's folder
 3. Run `bundle install` to install dependencies

 ## Usage